Super Friends: References to the Justice League of America name

 Beginning with the original Super Friends season, the opening narration describes the team's headquarters as "the great hall of the Justice League".
 The opening credits of Challenge of the Superfriends names the Super Friends as the Justice League of America.
 In addition to the appearance of a JLA emblem on a communicator and a reference to a mission to repair the Justice League satellite, the Super Friends are often linked with the JLA.
-The Justice League satellite under repair is clearly the same design as the Justice League Satellite that appeared in the comics at the time, but was shown to be substantially smaller than its comic book counterpart.
+The Justice League satellite is the same design as the Justice League Satellite that appeared in the comics at the time, but is smaller than its comic book counterpart.

-Notable voice actors

-The voice of the Narrator was provided by actor Ted Knight during the early hour-long episodes.
-Bill Woodson took over with the revival of the series in 1977.
-His signature line was "Meanwhile, back at the Hall of Justice...".
-The voices of Marvin and Wonder Dog as well as Mr. Mxyzptlk, Toyman, The Dollmaker, Darkseid, Kalibak, and The Joker were performed by Frank Welker.
-Adam West provided the voice of Batman in SuperFriends: The Legendary Super Powers Show and The Super Powers Team: Galactic Guardians.
-Casey Kasem provided the voice of Robin (and many others in the show).
-René Auberjonois lends his voice as DeSaad.

 Reception

 In January 2009, IGN listed Super Friends as the 50th best animated television series.